CurtTilmes/Perl6-GraphQL/eg/usersexample.md

 In reality, there isn't really anything special about Mutations, and if you wanted to do an update with a normal query, nothing technical would stop you.
-It is highly recommended, however that you group such queries and explicitly declare them as mutations.
+It is highly recommended, however, that you group such queries and explicitly declare them as mutations.
 This has a few real consequences.
 For one, the server will always execute mutations serially though it is allowed to execute normal queries in parallel.